 (a) Information requested shall assure the board of health being requested for time-limited approval that the business is capable of meeting the provisions of these rules.

-(b) In addition to reviewing information submitted by the business, the board of health in the jurisdiction in which a tattoo or body piercing business seeks time-limited approval shall conduct an inspection of the site in which the operator intends to conduct the time-limited business to ensure that local standards will be met.
-The board of health shall take into consideration the use of resources utilized to promulgate provisions of this paragraph when
+(b) In addition to reviewing information submitted by the business, the board of health in the jurisdiction in which a body art business seeks time-limited approval shall conduct an inspection of the site in which the operator intends to conduct the time-limited business to ensure that local standards will be met.
+The board of health shall take into consideration the use of resources utilized to promulgate provisions of this paragraph when determining an appropriate fee.